-The Colonial Health Center (CHC) provides short-term psychiatric assessment and referral services and crisis intervention to GW students.
+The Colonial Health Center (CHC) provides short-term psychiatric treatment and referral services to GW students.
+Services are provided primarily by telemedicine.
 GW undergraduate, graduate, and professional students who are actively enrolled in at least one course are eligible for psychiatric services.

 During your first appointment, one of our staff psychiatrists will complete a psychiatric assessment and provide diagnostic and treatment recommendations.
-If indicated, medications may be prescribed, however, since our services are short-term, students will be referred to community clinicians for ongoing treatment.
+If indicated, medications may be prescribed.
+Since our services are short-term, students are referred to community clinicians for ongoing treatment.

 The initial appointment will be for 90 minutes.
-Please arrive on time.
-During the first 30 minutes you will be required to complete the symptom self-assessment, medical history and paperwork.
-After this paperwork is completed and reviewed by your psychiatrist, the psychiatrist will meet with you for approximately 60 minutes.
+Please start the Check In process 30 minutes prior to the appointment time because you will be required to complete the symptom surveys.
+After the surveys are completed and reviewed by your psychiatrist, the psychiatrist will meet with you for up to 90 minutes.

 Your use of CHC services is strictly confidential.
 All CHC records are confidential and are maintained in a paper chart until the file is closed and transferred to a digital format.